-Robust household consumption and solid public investment kept Indonesia’s growth above 5% p.a. in 2018.
-These trends are expected to persist in 2019, with President Jokowi’s re-election in April, and the promise of policy continuity, adding further upside.
-During the campaign, Jokowi promised to continue investing in infrastructure and social support programmes, and to attract foreign investment.
-But a volatile external environment affecting trade and commodity prices, as well as tighter financial conditions add risks to the outlook.
+Robust household consumption and solid public investment supported GDP growth of more than 5% in 2019.
+These trends are expected to persist in the medium term.
+President Jokowi’s re-election in April 2019 supports policy continuity, including through investment in infrastructure and social support programmes, reducing red tape to attract foreign investment, maintaining robust public finances, expanding free trade agreements and strengthening institutions.
+But a volatile external environment that is hurting exports and commodity prices poses downside risk to the near-term outlook.

-The medium-term outlook is positive.
-Favourable demographics and an expanding middle class bode well for Indonesia.
-But much rests on the Jokowi administration’s ability to execute its reform agenda over the medium term.
-The infrastructure gap remains of concern, with logistical expenses equivalent to 24% of GDP, compared to 13% in Malaysia.
+Longer term, favourable demographics and an expanding middle class bode well for consumption growth.
+But sustaining robust growth rests on the Jokowi administration’s ability to execute its reform agenda.
+Reforms have helped Indonesia become the first trillion dollar economy in Southeast Asia, while the sovereign credit rating has risen to investment grade status again.
+Addressing large infrastructure needs will remain important; logistics expenses are equivalent to 24% of GDP, compared to 13% in Malaysia.